Key Takeaways

 If the employer withdraws the job offer, it must be for reasons that are non-discriminatory which would need to be proved.

-Beyond these lines of questioning, prospective employers cannot ask direct questions about your medical history and you do not have to disclose that you had cancer.
+Beyond these types of questions, prospective employers cannot ask direct questions about your medical history and you do not have to disclose that you have had cancer.

 Finding a new job after cancer

-Understanding whether a particular job might be suitable for you after cancer treatment depends on your type of cancer and how the phase beyond treatment has affected you; talking to your health professional and/or a careers advisor may help you to decide what the next step in your career path could be.
+Understanding whether a particular job might be suitable for you after cancer might depend on your type of cancer and how the phase beyond treatment has affected you.
+You may find it helpful to talk to your treatment team, careers advisor or life coach may help you to decide what the next step in your career path could be.